General bank account enquiries

 The daily maximum cash withdrawal over the branch counter is £2,500, unless you have pre-ordered a higher amount.
 If you wish to withdraw more than £2,500 in cash, you will need to give your branch advance notice.
 When making large withdrawals, you will need to prove your identity.Back to top

-Ordering a replacement card, cheque book or PIN
+Ordering a replacement card or cheque book

 If your cheque book is lost or stolen, call us on 0800 0 15 15 15 - lines are open 24 hours a day.
 We will cancel the cheque book and send you a replacement.
 There's no charge for this service.
 If you reach the end of your cheque book and haven't received a new one, please call the number above and we'll send you one.Back to top